 The T24NMK-D is part of Washburn’s Taurus series, which is a higher-end line compared to many of the other options on this list.
 This particular option features a mahogany body, a maple/mahogany multi-lam neck-thru, an ebony fingerboard, and dual Washburn J pickups.
 At about nine pounds, it’s also reasonably light and suitable for extended playing sessions.

-The pickups are passive, which means you won’t have to worry as much about power and electricity while you’re playing.
+The pickups are passive, which means you won’t have to worry as much about power and electricity while you’re playing bass guitar.
 The sound can switch between mellow and quiet or rather punchy and distorted, both of which are great for a bass guitar.
 Overall, this is a high-quality product that’s well-suited to professional use.

 - The smooth elements are comfortable and easy to play